argilla-io/argilla/README.md

 ## 1. Install the Python client

-You can install the Rubrix Python client via
+You can install the Python client with `pip`:

 ```python
 pip install rubrix